vctls/bookmark_keywords/README.md

 This Android app attempts to replicate the behaviour of Firefox [bookmark keywords](https://kb.mozillazine.org/Using_keyword_searches), a little known, barely documented feature of the browser, that was dropped entirely from the mobile version and could as well end up being removed from the desktop version.
+This feature is also know as [“smart bookmarks”](https://en.wikipedia.org/wiki/Smart_bookmark), and appears in other browsers too, natively or through add-ons, with some variations.

 On desktop, this feature can already be replaced using a launcher like [Albert](https://albertlauncher.github.io/) on Linux,